AgnosticUI/agnosticui/agnosticui-vue/README.md

 ## Requirements

-Using AgnosticUI requires opting in to CSS Modules in your project.
+Using AgnosticUI-Vue requires opting in to CSS Modules in your project.
 However, please note that we've opted to use kabob case like `header-nav` so if you set your vue.config.js or webpack.config.js to only allow camel case you'll break AgnosticUI:

 ```js
     loaderOptions: {